philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 ### Minimum content sizing of flex items

 When flex items are too big to fit inside their container, those items are instructed (by the flex layout algorithm) to shrink, proportionally, according to their `flex-shink` property.
 But contrary to what most browsers allow, they're *not* supposed to shrink indefinitely.
-They must always be at least as big as their minimum height or width properties declare, and if no minimum height or width properties are set, their minimum size should be the default minimum size of their contents.
+They must always be at least as big as their minimum height or width properties declare, and if no minimum height or width properties are set, their minimum size should be the default minimum size of their content.

 According to the [flexbox specification](http://www.w3.org/TR/css-flexbox/#flex-common):